Weapons and ammunition (application for consent and export licence)

 - consent for exit followed by entry (temporary export)

-On application, the Minister of Security and Justice may grant an exemption from the prohibitive provisions contained in the Weapons and Ammunition Act (Section 4.1 of the Weapons and Ammunition Act).
+On application, the Minister of Justice and Security may grant an exemption from the prohibitive provisions contained in the Weapons and Ammunition Act (Section 4.1).

-An authorisation to possess weapons and ammunition or recognised status for the commercial manufacture, hire, trade, etc of weapons and ammunition must be applied for from the Chief Constable of the police in the place of residence or place of business of the applicant.
+An authorisation to possess weapons and ammunition is to be applied for from the Chief Constable of the police in the place of residence of the applicant.

 Regulation 258/2012 of the European Union

-- the obligation for a licence for export out of the EU
+- the licensing requirements for export out of the EU

 - the transit through countries outside the EU